seeq12/eclipse-import-projects-plugin/README.md

 You can also supply `-importPreferences exported.epf` to import Eclipse preferences exported earlier.

-You can supply multiple `-importProjet` an `-importPreferences` directives to import multiple folders.
-E.g.
+Additionally it's possible to supply multiple `-importProjet` and `-importPreferences` directives to import multiple folders and/or preferences.

-`-importProject projectFolder1 -importProject projectFolder2`, `-importPreferences prefs1.epf -importPreferences
+- `-importProject projectFolder1 -importProject projectFolder2`
+- `-importPreferences prefs1.epf -importPreferences prefs2.epf` or even
-prefs2.epf` or even `-importProject projectFolder -importPreferences prefs.epf`.
+- `-importProject projectFolder -importPreferences prefs.epf`.

 The plugin will log activity and any errors to the Eclipse *Error Log* view (`Window > Show View > Other > Error Log`).